 SETTING THE RECORD STRAIGHT

 - ” Newly discovered pieces help document the history of the regiment in ways military records cannot.”
 The example MacDonald used is a kilt apron with the signatures of soldiers in a sub-unit of the 72nd.
 FACTS: The fact is that most, if not all, of these items were “discovered” decades ago and recorded in the Accession Register.
 NOTE: Non-Public Property such as in the Messes was never under the Museum.
-The Sergeant’s Mess and Junior Ranks Club appropriated artifacts (firearms, large cast metal eagle and swastika etc.) from the Museum collection with no apparent permission as no records were found of loans.
+The Sergeant’s Mess and Junior Ranks Club simply took artifacts (firearms, large cast metal eagle and swastika etc.) from the Museum collection with no apparent permission as no records were found of these transactions.
 Indeed the President of the Mess Committee for the Sergeant’s Mess refused to allow the Museum Curator to inventory these museum artifacts (circa 2010-2011) Yes, there is indeed value in researching the names on these kilt aprons, when time permits.
 There are many signed kilt aprons in the museum collection including the following kilt aprons:.

 - 1973.65.7 “B” Coy, 72 Bn CEF 1916